MosheBerman/brisket-mashup/README.md

 ---
 You're going to have to add some Twitter API keys to the APIKeys class.
 This lets Brisket pull tweets without too much trouble.
 Also, check that TwitterFetcher.py reference `APIKeys` and not a file called `keys`.
 For those who prefer lists:

 1. Open up APIKeys.py and add your Twitter keys and tokens.
+(More on this in the next section.)
 2. Open TwitterFetcher.py and check look for a line that looks like this:

     `from keys import APIKeys`